Skip to main content

 Alternative Books

-A classic treatise on strategy that complements Greene’s work with its focus on warfare and leadership.
+A classic treatise on strategy with a focus on leadership.

 Rating: 4.4/5